 A Short Third-Person Blurb

-Joe Hedges is an interdisciplinary artist living and working in eastern Washington/western Idaho.
-Hedges paintings, photographs and internet art projects explore the links between science and art through the visual language of the experiment and the archive.
-With a reverence for art history, and an enthusiastic interest in the effects of digital technologies on human experience, Hedges’ work melds vocabularies and media in a contemporary fashion.
+Joe Hedges is an interdisciplinary artist working in Eastern Washington State.
+Hedges’ creative activity includes painting, digital imaging, installation, music and video.
+His projects often explore the links between science and art through the visual language of the experiment and the archive, or deal with the iconography, sounds or geological features of specific places.
+With a reverence for art history, and an interest in the ways the physical and digital realms overlap, contradict and support each other, Hedges’ work melds vocabularies and media in a contemporary fashion.

-As an educator Hedges works at Washington State University coordinating the painting program as Assistant Professor of Painting/Intermedia, looking at painting as a form of media technology and exploring ways painting can interface with other disciplines and media.
-Hedges has also worked with Artworks, a Cincinnati based non-profit organization, as a lead artist and project manager, creating public art projects to be executed with area teen apprentices.
+As an educator Hedges works at Washington State University coordinating the painting program as Assistant Professor of Painting/Intermedia, looking at painting as a form of media technology while exploring ways painting can interface with other disciplines and media.
+He has collaborated with educators and students in the fine arts and beyond including STEM fields such as environmental science and chemistry.
+Beyond academia Hedges facilitates workshops, shares ideas about art and works as a project manager of large-scale public art projects that bring communities together.

-As a curator Hedges has worked with collective Near*By to stage ephemeral and interdisciplinary exhibitions that connect artists and pluralistic audiences, as well as running Boom Gallery, an experimental project space in Cincinnati.
+As a curator Hedges has worked with collective Near*By to stage ephemeral and interdisciplinary exhibitions that connect artists and pluralistic audiences.
+In Cincinnati he briefly ran Boom Gallery, a project space that featured exhibitions and curatorial experiments by regional and national artists including friend and frequent collaborator Corrina Mehiel (1982-2017).

 Hedges holds a BFA with an emphasis in painting from Northern Kentucky University and an MFA from the University of Cincinnati’s DAAP– College of Design, Architecture, Art & Planning.